 Margaret Atwood is a Canadian author and Cat’s Eye is set in Toronto.
 This book is about childhood bullying and its lifelong effects.
 I would like to read more by Atwood in the future.

-Frankenstein by Mary Shelley – Mostly Europe, Russia and the North Pole
+Frankenstein by Mary Shelley – Mostly Europe, Russia and the North Polefrankenstein

 This classic gothic book is like a travelogue.
 Frankenstein takes place in various European countries, including Switzerland, Italy, Germany, France and the UK.
 Russia and the North Pole are also explored.

-Girl with a Pearl Earring by Tracy Chevalier – Holland
+Girl with a Pearl Earring by Tracy Chevalier – Holland31870465

 This historical fiction novel is set in Delft, Holland.
 It’s inspired by Johannes Vermeer’s most famous painting Girl with a Pearl Earring.
 I recommend it for fans of art history.